Pollinator Protection

 Bats, bees, birds, and butterflies – the importance of pollinators

 Wherever flowering plants flourish, pollinating bees, birds, butterflies, bats and other animals are hard at work.
-About three-fourths of all native plants in the world require pollination by an animal, most often an insect, and most often a native bee.
+About three-fourths of all native plants in the world require pollination by an animal, most often an insect, and usually a native bee.
 Most bees live underground.
 Pollinators and the indispensible service of pollination they provide are at risk from habitat loss and pesticide use.

 “Pollinators are responsible for one in every three bites of food you take.”
 USGS